Man testifies Smollett recruited him, brother to fake attack

 Smollett, 39, is charged with six counts of felony disorderly conduct for making what prosecutors say was a false police report — one count for each time he gave a report, to three different officers.
 The class 4 felony carries a prison sentence of up to three years, but experts have said if Smollett is convicted he likely would be placed on probation and ordered to perform community service.

-A few days later, he said, Smollett sent him a text message asking to meet up “on the low,” which he took to mean a private meeting about something secret.
-Osundairo said it was at that meeting that Smollett first asked him “to beat him up” and asked if his brother could help.
+A few days later, he said, Smollett sent him a text message asking to meet up “on the low,” which he took to meet in private about something secret.
+Osundairo said when they met up, Smollett asked him “to beat him up” and asked if his brother could help.

-“I was confused, I look puzzled” as Smollett “explained he wanted me to fake beat him up,” Osundairo told jurors.

-Osundairo said that prior to the staged attack, Smollett drove the brothers to the spot where it would occur, and they decided the men should throw bleach on Smollett rather than the original plan to use gasoline.
-He also said Smollett said a camera in the area would record the attack.
-Smollett said he wanted to use the recording for media purposes, Osundairo testified.
+“He wanted a camera to catch it,” said Osundairo, adding that Smollett said he wanted to use the recording for media purposes.

+Earlier Wednesday, Chicago police detective Kimberly Murray testified that Smollett appeared “upset” when he was told that a surveillance camera did not record the alleged assault.

 Murray also said Smollett told her he had been assaulted by two men — one white and wearing a ski mask, the other he couldn’t see — as he was returning home after buying a sandwich.

-A Chicago police officer testified Tuesday that investigators tracked down the Osundairo brothers, who are Black, using surveillance video and taxi and ride-share records.
+A Chicago police officer testified Tuesday that investigators tracked down two possible suspects in the assault — the Osundairo brothers, who are Black — using surveillance video and taxi and rideshare records.
 When taken into custody, the siblings detailed for police how Smollett orchestrated the fake attack.

-A detective who interviewed Smollett after the brothers had been arrested said Smollett then started to change his story.
-Smollett told detective Robert Graves that attacker had “pale skin,” when he previously said the attacker was white.
+A detective who interviewed Smollett two weeks after the alleged assault — and after the brothers had been arrested — said Smollett then started to change his story.
+Smollett told detective Robert Graves that his attacker had “pale skin,” when he previously said the attacker was white.
+When Graves confronted Smollett about the discrepancy, Smollett said the attacker “acted like he was white by what he said.”

 Graves also told Smollett that the brothers were in custody for the hate crime.

-“He said, ‘It can’t be them, they’re black as sin,’” Graves recounted, saying he took that to mean the brothers’ skin is very dark.

-Graves testified that during the Feb.
-14 interview, Smollett said he would sign a complaint against the brothers, though his attorney stopped him.
-About 90 minutes later, Smollett sent one of the brothers a text message, Graves said.

-“I know 1000% you and your brother did nothing wrong and never would,” the text read.
+“Brother… I love you.
+I stand with you,” the message read.
+“I know 1000% you and your brother did nothing wrong and never would.”

 Graves said he concluded Smollett had lied to him.